tedbeast/Java/src/main/java/Guides/!readme_copy.md

 ## Approximate deadlines
 Although I aim to make learning personalized to all skill levels, there are also minimum expectations to be met in your ability to complete the contained challenges.

-1) if you are in a 12-week cohort, basics and level 0 challenges should be **completed within the first week, ie, by Friday of week 1.** This is a hard deadline.
+* If you are in a 12 week-cohort, Chapters 1 and 2 MUST be completed by Friday week 1.
-2) Core should be completable by week 2 of both 10-week and 12-week cohorts.
-3) Level 1 challenges and FileIO-easy should be completable by the end of your first project.
+* Chapter 3 should be completed by the end of the Java section (week 2 of 12 week cohort, week 1 of 10 week.)
-4) Level 2 challenges and FileIO-hard should be completable by the end of your second project.
+* Chapter 4 should be completed by the end of your first project.
-5) Level 3 challenges and DSA-easy should be completable by the end of the training.
+* Chapter 5 should be completed by the end of the training.

 If you are able to proceed at a faster pace, please do so, and I also recommend continuing incomplete content into Staging.